DeerTears/Metro13/README.txt

-# MBR-Godot-Metronome
+-=MBR-Godot-Metronome=-

 My first original project in the Godot Engine.
 Coded with the help of @jmisacube.

-*EPILEPSY WARNING FOR THOSE WITH PHOTOSENSITIVITY!*
+EPILEPSY WARNING FOR THOSE WITH PHOTOSENSITIVITY!

 And with that out of the way...